DCBranch/Guess_Word/README.md

 * Consolidate each difficulty's word list into one selectedWord list and remove its declaration in CreateGame
 * CreateGame can be split into more methods to prevent difficulty-based code repetition.
 * Create a disable start menu and enable in-game menu function to remove repeating code when creating and loading games

+## Launch
+To run the game project; download, unzip, and run "Guess Word Game.exe" inside the project folder.